Virtually every travel blog on the web seems to parrot the exact same advice when it comes to the subject of travel insurance.

 But these types of completely random incidents that we have absolutely no control over are also exceedingly rare.

-In four years of uninterrupted travel in Asia I experienced zero major earthquakes, zero volcanic eruptions, zero tsunamis, one super typhoon (which wasn’t so bad), zero riots, zero terrorist attacks, zero train derailments, zero bus collisions, zero plane crashes and no medical emergencies.
+In four years of uninterrupted travel throughout Asia I experienced zero major earthquakes, zero volcanic eruptions, zero tsunamis, one super typhoon (which wasn’t so bad), zero riots, zero terrorist attacks, zero train derailments, zero bus collisions, zero plane crashes and no medical emergencies.
 I did have to get some important dental work done in India but it wasn’t an emergency.

 Now maybe I was just unusually lucky, but there are countless other people who have travelled for years on end without experiencing any major freak incidents.

 The truth is that the mishaps most commonly experienced by travellers are the preventable type.
 They stem from inexperience, poor judgement or irresponsible behaviour.

 For example, many backpackers badly burn their calf on the hot exhaust pipe of mopeds (the resulting mark is often referred to as a Thai Tattoo, Vietnamese tattoo or Southeast Asia tattoo), but this kind of incident could easily be prevented by wearing a pair of long pants whenever you drive a moped, or by just being more generally mindful and aware of your surroundings.